 In addition, Marion is a college town.
 There are a lot of students in Marion attending college, and as a result Marion provides a number of services, amenities and opportunities geared to the needs and activities of students.

-The per capita income in Marion in 2010 was $18,479, which is lower middle income relative to Indiana and the nation.
-This equates to an annual income of $73,916 for a family of four.
+The per capita income in Marion in 2010 was $17,764, which is lower middle income relative to Indiana, and low income relative to the rest of the US.
+This equates to an annual income of $71,056 for a family of four.

-Marion is a somewhat ethnically-diverse city.
+Marion is a very ethnically-diverse city.
 The people who call Marion home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marion residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Marion include Irish, English, French , and Dutch.
+Important ancestries of people in Marion include Irish, English, Dutch, and French .

 The most common language spoken in Marion is English.
 Other important languages spoken here include Spanish and Chinese.